zkLinkProtocol/zklink-docs/docs/FAQ.md

 > **Q. How should I choose between *L1: Cross Chain Swap* and *L2: Instant Swap*?**

 These two products are designed to meet different kinds of user needs.
-- If you are new to zkLink, or if you are in a rush but have no sufficient deposit on Layer2 wallet, ***Fast Cross Chain Swap*** would be a better choice, since it is more convenient (fewer steps) and much faster.
+- If you are new to zkLink, or if you are in a rush but have no sufficient deposit on Layer2 wallet, ***L1: Cross Chain Swap*** would be a better choice, since it is more convenient (fewer steps) and much faster.
-- If your assets are already on Layer2 wallet, or if you wish to complete your cross-chain transaction at the lowest cost, *Swap* suits you well.
+- If your assets are already on Layer2 wallet, or if you wish to complete your cross-chain transaction at the lowest cost, *L2: Instant Swap* suits you well.
 It's also quite easy to operate comparing to other methods: you get your target tokens, and can withdraw your money to Layer1 within several minutes.

 > **Q. What are the fees for using zkLink's cross-chain swapping?**